-- You can have Pleasant Valley Cemetery prepare the space for you.
-Check for costs.
+You can have Pleasant Valley Cemetery prepare the space for you.
+Ask for details and pricing.

 If you prepare the space yourself, we require a 25 x 25 x 25-inch space and you must return the ground to as close to its original look as possible.
 Also, you cannot do this yourself unless you first notify the cemetery that you are doing this and when.

 Pleasant Valley Cemetery does not allow for the spreading of ashes on the ground within the cemetery.
 We have too much activity within the cemetery and find it to be a disrespectful practice to have mowers and individuals walking on cremains.
 If that is your wish, there are probably better places for this to happen.

 There is a right turn only turn from 159th Street as you are going east.
 You would pass through the arch.
 You can also turn on Hayes Street on the west side of Redeemer Church and proceed about one-fourth block and enter through the (side) Sanford Gate.